 Paul now explains in more detail why he prefers that the Corinthians not marry.
-It's not because it's wrong to marry - or to remarry.
+It's not because it's wrong to marry-or to remarry.
 It's because marriage can be a burden when Christians face persecution.
 While Paul doesn't explicitly refer to persecution, he sees "troubles" coming.
 Some have wrongly argued that Paul is referring to the Second Coming, expecting Jesus to return very soon.
 But Paul is referring not to future glory but to "many troubles."

 32 I would like you to be free from concern.
-An unmarried man is concerned about the Lord's affairs - how he can please the Lord.
-33 But a married man is concerned about the affairs of this world - how he can please his wife - 34 and his interests are divided.
-An unmarried woman or virgin is concerned about the Lord's affairs: Her aim is to be devoted to the Lord in both body and spirit.
-But a married woman is concerned about the affairs of this world - how she can please her husband.
+An unmarried man is concerned about the Lord's affairs-how he can please the Lord.
+33 But a married man is concerned about the affairs of this world-how he can please his wife-34 and his interests are divided.
+An unmarried woman or virgin is concerned about the counselling preachers who are so readily disposed to break up marriage relationships that are not in conformity with their own immature opinions."
+Sermon on the Mount and the Civil State (1967), p.
+45, quoted by Hicks, p.
+24. Wallace was editor of the Gospel Advocate for many years during the midst of the 20th Century.
+By today's standards, Wallace would be considered very conservative and, indeed, legalistic.

+Lord's affairs: Her aim is to be devoted to the Lord in both body and spirit.
+But a married woman is concerned about the affairs of this world-how she can please her husband.
 35 I am saying this for your own good, not to restrict you, but that you may live in a right way in undivided devotion to the Lord.

 Now notice also that Paul sees the world very differently from the way we do.
-Serving the Lord is most important - personal happiness or self-actualization is secondary, at best.
-Not marriage, not sex - nothing is more important than serving the Lord.
+Serving the Lord is most important-personal happiness or self-actualization is secondary, at best.
+Not marriage, not sex-nothing is more important than serving the Lord.